Run on the Device¶

 - Remote Deployment: the Application is built, then the device connects a Repository where the Application is stored, and deploys it over the air using a device management system (production deployment).

-Deploying a Application on a device locally is the easiest way to test it since it only requires:
+Deploying an Application on a device locally is the easiest way to test it since it only requires:

 - the Application project sources imported in the SDK,

-- the device programmed with a Multi-Sandbox Firmware that provides the Local Deployment capability (you can browse the Resources Repository for available demos of such Multi-Sandbox Firmware),
+- the device programmed with a Multi-Sandbox Executable that provides the Local Deployment capability (you can browse the Resources Repository for available demos of such Multi-Sandbox Executable),

 - the device connected to the developer’s computer either on the same network (LAN) or using a serial wire, depending on the Firmware capabilities.